bio208fs-class/Bio208_Fall2022/workbook/lecture03-notes.md

 * `cat` and `tac`
 * `rev`
 * `fold`
+* `cut`
 * Redirection operators:
     - `>` = redirect output to a file
         - `echo Hello World > hello.txt`
     - `>>` = append output to a file
         - `echo Goodbye World >> hello.txt`
     - `<` = redirect input to a command

+For details about each of these commands:
+    - Read my overview of the [Unix Core Utilities](https://github.com/bio208fs-class/Bio208_Fall2022/blob/main/workbook/unix-coreutils.md)
+    - Then take a look at the `man` pages (e.g. `man echo`) to read about various options

 ### Command we didn't have time to discuss in class but I'd like you to explore on your own